 With 2,000 square miles of land, hundreds of miles of trails, Alaska wildlife roaming the city and Alaska’s most accessible glaciers nearby, Anchorage has almost as many story ideas as it does moose.
 Here are just a few ideas:

 Five national parks are easily within a day’s travel of Anchorage.
 Denali, Kenai Fjords, Katmai, Lake Clark and Wrangell-St. Elias national parks are all connected by road or rail – or in the case of parks without any such connections, by small aircraft.
 North America’s tallest mountains, iconic bear-viewing spots, whale watching and countless glacier views are an integral part of Alaska’s national parks, and of a visit to Anchorage.
-Park access takes on special significance this year as 2016 is the National Parks Service centennial.
-In fact, Denali National Park was the first park established by the service.
+Park access takes on special significance this year as Denali celebrates 100 years.

 No need to go far to find fifty-pound king salmon.
 Downtown Anchorage’s Ship Creek is a productive salmon fishery steps away for the streets of downtown.
 It’s not unusual to see businessmen and women don waders and head to Ship Creek before work or at lunch to hook a fresh king for dinner.
 Alaska’s lakes are stocked with trout and land-locked salmon for fishing year-round.
 Fly out for a day or two of remote lodge fishing, or within a couple hours be on the ocean to fish for halibut or cod.